 AI Endpoint Analytics engine and the user interface runs on Cisco DNA Center on prem.
 It assigns labels to endpoints upon receiving telemetry from the network and other sources.
 Here is a diagram showing Multi-Factor Classification(MFC)

-The first version Endpoint Analytics uses three key sources of endpoint meta data.
+Cisco AI Endpoint Analytics uses three key sources of endpoint meta data.

 AI Endpoint Analytics upon assigning labels sends the context over to ISE for authorization.
 ISE uses these labels to create custom profiles to be used in Authorization policies.
 These authorization policies are policy decision points to enforce network access across the enterprise.

 Deep Packet Inspection from Cat9k/Cisco Traffic Telemetry Appliance:

 Network Based Application Recognition(NBAR2), is an embedded technology built-in to switches (e.g.: Cat9k access switches) that can detect and analyzes Layer 7(Application layer) packet data from a variety of IT and IOT protocols(around 1500 protocols) along with specific network and transport layer information from associated endpoints.

 These protocols include standard application protocols used in enterprise(e.g.: browser, email, chat, voice/video).
 Enterprise IOT devices expands from carpeted to non-carpeted space where building security and building automation devices reside.
 NBAR2 supports a range of IT and IOT protocols such as Building Automation protocols(BACNET), IOT Messaging(MQTT etc.), mDNS (Multicast protocols) and other protocols.
 For Healthcare it supports DICOM, HL7 etc. used for imaging and electronic records storage and retrieval etc.

 Further, Software Defined Application visibility Controller (SDAVC) agent collects endpoint information from the network using CDP/LLDP and SNMP.